Join Date

 Voltair

-Voltair builds drones that charge on transmission power lines.
+Voltair is building a network of vertical take-off fixed wing drones and charging pads.
 For the first time, this allows for drones with infinite range.
 Removing battery swaps is the last step to deploy UAVs autonomously at scale.
-After building drones for the Air Force and DARPA, Ronan realized this was both practical and technically feasible.

 Since June, we’ve validated our core charging tech on a power line, built 5x flying prototypes, and inspected ~2000 poles.